In September 2021 we are returning to in-person training at Queen Edith Community Primary School.

 contact us for latest information on our COVID safety precautions.

-Our MiNi-MAUL club has a few spaces for the virtual sessions we are currently running.
+Our MiNi-MAUL club has spaces for new children and mums this term and beginners are very welcome.
 If you/your child are interested in joining please contact us for more information.
-We are also able to provide extra small-group virtual sessions for:

 - children of refugees

 - children and teens on free school lunch programmes.

 In person classes are held at Queen Edith Community Primary School, Godwin Way, Cambridge, CB1 8PQ in the large hall.
 Virtual classes are held on Zoom.